lab-sun/InconSeg/README.md

 ```
 * To reproduce our results, you need to download our pretrained weights.
 ```
-$ (You should be in the CEKD folder)
+$ (You should be in the InconSeg folder)
 $ mkdir ./weights_backup
 $ cd ./weights_backup
 $ (download our preprocessed weights.zip in this folder)
 $ unzip -d . weights.zip
-$ docker run -it --shm-size 8G -p 1234:6006 --name docker_container_cekd --gpus all -v ~/CEKD:/workspace docker_image_cekd
+$ docker run -it --shm-size 8G -p 1234:6006 --name docker_container_inconseg --gpus all -v ~/InconSeg:/workspace docker_image_inconseg
 $ (currently, you should be in the docker)
 $ cd /workspace
 $ (To reproduce the results of thermal student network EKNet)